+1.2.1 Academic Ability

-1.2.1 Academic Ability: this is a judgement of the applicant's ability to cope with the academic demands of training.
+This is a judgement of the applicant's ability to cope with the academic demands of training.
 Whilst the quality of previous academic qualifications and training plays a large part in forming judgements here, other competencies inform this - especially at the interview stage.
-These include critical reflection and reasoning skills, ability to synthesise information succinctly, ability to draw inferences and implications from information, psychological knowledge, ability to apply psychological theories and research to educational scenarios, research skills, presentation skills etc.
+These include critical reflection and reasoning skills, ability to synthesise information succinctly, ability to draw inferences and implications from information, psychological knowledge, ability to apply psychological theories and research to educational scenarios, research skills, presentation skills, etc.

-1.2.2 Relevant Experience (Section 5):
+1.2.2 Readiness for Training

-In this section, you should describe your relevant experience, with dates of employment, in chronological order beginning with the earliest employment.
+This reflects the panel's judgement on the amount, breadth and quality of relevant experience the applicant possesses which suggests they may have already encountered some of the challenges associated with DECAP training.
+In the Relevant Experience section of the application form, you should describe your relevant experience, with dates of employment, in chronological order beginning with the earliest employment.
 See worked example on page 10.

-1.2.3 Personal Statement and Self Reflection (Section 7)
+1.2.3 Personal Statement and Self Reflection

-In this section you should demonstrate evidence of your capacity to reflect on your motivation to undertake educational training as an educational psychologist, the experiences and values which have shaped that decision, as well as the personal qualities you would bring to this career.
+This reflects the panel's judgement on how well the applicant has been able to reflect on his or her personal qualities, as expressed in the personal statement, and how they have been developed by means of training, employment and voluntary or other experiences.
+In this section of the application form you should demonstrate evidence of your capacity to reflect on your motivation to undertake educational training as an educational psychologist, the experiences and values which have shaped that decision, as well as the personal qualities you would bring to this career.
 You may wish to include information about your personal and/or professional interests.
-You should indicate how you relate your experiences, skills and competencies as related to the training programme for educational psychology.
+You should indicate how you relate your experiences, skills and competencies to the training programme for educational psychology.

-1.3 References (Section 8)
+1.3 References

 We require three references with regard to each application.
 At least one of the references should be academic and at least one should be professional.
 Please note that one referee must be from the last employment in which you worked with children or young people.
 References written by relatives of candidates are not acceptable.
 These references are considered by the selection panel only after ratings have been awarded at interview.
-Applicants with unsatisfactory references are unlikely to be offered a place on The selectors will contact the referees of candidates who have been shortlisted for interview.
+Applicants with unsatisfactory references are unlikely to be offered a place on the course.
+The selectors will contact the referees of candidates who have been shortlisted for interview.

-1.4 Equal Opportunities:
+1.4 Equal Opportunities